Today you usually have a connected monitor with you. a telephone, computer or tablet.

 Determining the Plex Media Server Hardware

-Plex Media Server works like any other program and can run on a variety of platforms.
+Plex Media Server works like any other program and can run on various platforms.
 The first thing you need to decide is what hardware you want to use for your installation.

 Plex can be installed and run on a standard computer running Windows, OS X, Linux or the free Freebsd operating system.
 It can also be installed directly on many pre-built NAS solutions from Netgear, Qnap, Unraid, Drobo, and Synology (see plex.tv/downloads for a complete list).